G3rrus/Custom-Building-Position/README.md

 # Custom Building Position
 ## Description
-This repo is just the loose files of the Custom Building Position addon.
+This repo is just the source files of the Custom Building Position addon.